-Give your child a learning corner decorated with a number line and with kids learning games and educational toys such as building cubes or modelling clay, so they are free to feed their appetite for knowledge in a calm and familiar environment.
+Give your child a learning corner decorated using a number line and learning posters and educational toys such as building cubes or modelling clay, so they are free to feed their appetite for knowledge in a calm and familiar environment.

-By having a space specially designed for this, your child will be able to develop independence in their learning while exploring mathematical concepts like place value, adding, subtracting, multiplying, dividing, and sequences.
+By having a space specially designed for this, your child can develop independence in their studies while exploring mathematical concepts like place value, adding, subtracting, multiplying, dividing, and sequences.

-As we can see, the taste for maths is not innate, however, it is something that can be worked on from an early age.
+As we all know, the taste for maths is not always innate, however, it is something that can be worked on from an early age.

-It is entirely possible to give children a taste for maths by integrating basic notions into their favourite activities and involving them in the mathematical parts of your daily tasks to show the importance of maths in day-to-day life.
+It is entirely possible to give young ones a taste for maths by integrating basic notions into their favourite activities and involving them in the mathematical parts of their daily tasks to show the importance of maths in day-to-day life.

-Having a good understanding of numbers outside of the classroom will make for better grades in the future as children feel more at ease with furthering their knowledge of the subject.
+Having a good understanding of numbers outside of the classroom makes for better grades in the future as learners feel more at ease furthering their knowledge of the subject.
 A maths tutor is a good example of this support and interaction.

-As a parent, it's up to you to work with your child to develop an interest in mathematics through playful yet educational math activities.
+As a parent, it's up to you to work with your child to develop an interest in maths through playful yet educational math activities.

-Has your child been diagnosed with dyslexia or dyscalculia and you want to know more about helping them learn maths?
-Read our article with tips and advice.
+If you want to know more about helping them learn maths, read our article with tips and advice.